Solutions

 Challenges:

-• Children’s ability to recognize abuse in real life: This is often due to limited socialization due to (relative) isolation and reduced incidental learning.
+• Deaf children’s ability to recognize abuse in real life: This is due to limited socialization due to (relative) isolation, communicaiton barriers, and reduced incidental learning.

 • Barriers to learning: Without dedicated programs, the communication and learning barriers deaf children face hinder their ability to absorb key protective skills.